 Archdiocese of Baltimore Archives

-The records in this collection are made up of several types and formats including documentary (paper), photographic, microfilm, and magnetic.
-There is also a small collection of artifacts and artworks, including paintings and relics.
-The documentary holdings include records such as correspondence, official/legal documents, registers, publications, sermons, diaries and journals.
+This collection documents the founding, growth, and development of the Roman Catholic Archdiocese of Baltimore.
+The records date from the creation of the Archdiocese in 1789.
+The records in this collection are made up of several types and formats including documentary (paper), photographic, microfilm, and audio/visual.
+There is also a small collection of artifacts and artwork, including paintings and relics.
+The documentary holdings include records such as correspondence, official and legal documents, registers, publications, sermons, and diaries.
 The photographic holdings include color and B&W prints, slides, and negatives, as well as albums and scrapbooks.
-The audio/visual collection has a small number of audiocassettes, 16mm film, and videotapes.
-The microfilm holdings include parish sacramental records, the Archbishops' papers, and the Archdiocesan newspapers.
+The audio/visual collection has audiocassettes, 16mm film, and videotapes.
+The microfilm holdings include parish sacramental records, the Archbishops’ papers, and the Archdiocesan newspapers.

 Artifacts